 Even so-called “bad emotions” come from a good place and have good intentions.

-We misunderstand our inner depths and think we’re going to find a darkness in ourselves we don’t want to face.
+We misunderstand ourselves and think we’re going to find a darkness we don’t want to face.

 I’ve found that if you push through it, you’ll find a deeper truth.

-All the anxiety, panic, and overwhelm are only the surface of something much deeper, and it needs to be explored.
+All the anxiety, panic, and overwhelm are only the surface of something much deeper, and maybe it needs a way to get out.

 You’re not bad, you’re complex, you’re interesting, you’re amazing, and you’ll get in touch with your inner wonderfulness when you meditate.